markomanninen/isopsephicalriddlespseudosibyllineoracles/chapter1/letters.md

 ## Letters

-I'm using `DataFrame` class from Pandas library to handle tabular data and show basic letter statistics for each corpora and combination of them.
+I'm using `DataFrame` class from Pandas library to handle tabular data and show basic letter statistics for each corpora and the combination of them.
 Native `Counter` class in Python is used to count unique elements in the given sequence.
 Sequence in this case is the raw Greek text stripped from all special characters and spaces, and elements are the letters of